 Perthshire is also Big Tree Country.
 Perthshire has some of the most remarkable trees, woodlands and country gardens in Europe.
 As the countryside is ablaze with trees and flowers they provide a spectacular backdrop for walks and activities.
 Just a short trip can take you to Europe's oldest tree, the world's highest hedge, the sole survivor from Shakespeare's 'Birnam Wood' ... and it doesn't stop there.

-The village of Methven is within walking distance and has a Post Office and Shop, fish and chip/Chinese take-away, a pub which serves food, an indian restaurant and a garage for servicing.
+The village of Methven is within walking distance and has a Post Office and Shop, fish and chip/Chinese take-away, The Methven Arms pub serving food, an Indian restaurant and a garage for servicing.

 Looking further afield, day trips to Edinburgh, Glasgow, St. Andrews, and even Loch Ness and Glencoe are all popular with our visitors.

 Whether you are visiting the area for the first time, or returning, perhaps to visit friends and family, we look forward to welcoming you to Cloag Farm.

 Short breaks are available all year.
 Booking runs from any day to any day with special prices for Couples all year.

 Best prices for all three cottages are from £365 to £522 per week/cottage

 Pets are welcome but a charge is applicable.
 WiFi is free.